The following article by Charles Hartley originally appeared in The Pioneer News on 30 Sep 2013. It is archived here for your reading enjoyment.

-In this column we will look back 15, 30, 60, and 90 years to capture glimpses of what was happening in Bullitt County in each of these years.
+In this column we will look back 25, 40, 70, and 100 years to capture glimpses of what was happening in Bullitt County in each of these years.
 Today we will focus on the month of September.

 Howard Shepherd, 85, of the Nichols area was named one of Kentucky Living magazine's 50 Community Heroes.
 Besides donating land for the Nichols Fire Department, he helped start the Bullitt County Saddle Club.
-He recently married a childhood sweetheart, Pansy Bishop Rouse, after both had lost long time spouses.
+He had recently married a childhood sweetheart, Pansy Bishop Rouse, after both had lost long time spouses.

 Shepherdsville Lions Club volunteers Sam and Barbara Hardy, David and Bonnie Strange, and Ray Armstrong worked at the Lions Club vision testing booth at the state fair as a part of the club's Prevent Blindness America program.